ntu-aris/ntu_viral_dataset/sensor_calibration.md

 This script will draw the detected pattern and show it in display window

 Now that we have our object points and image points, we are ready to go for calibration.
-We can use the function, cv.calibrateCamera() which returns the camera matrix, distortion coefficients, rotation and translation vectors etc.
+We can use the function `cv.calibrateCamera()`, which returns the camera matrix, distortion coefficients, rotation and translation vectors etc.

 ```python